lagden/cep-api/README.md

 ### Contras

-- Se a página do correio for alterada ou estiver fora do ar, a `API` só irá funcionar com os dados que foram armazenados no banco de dados
+- Se a página do correio for alterada ou estiver fora do ar, a `API` funcionará apenas com os dados que foram armazenados no banco de dados

 ## TODO